-- 4.12 Each party must, in relation to a separate valuation, not later than: - 4.12.1 50 business days after the notification date, provide a copy of its final valuation report to the other party; and - 4.12.2 60 business days after the notification date, provide its valuer's written analysis report to the other party.
+4.12 Each party must, in relation to a deferred selection property, not later than:

-4.13 Valuation reports must comply with the International Valuation Standards 2012, or explain where they are at variance with those standards.
+- 4.12.1 [50] business days after the notification date, provide a copy of its final valuation report to the other party; and - 4.12.2 [60] business days after the notification date, provide its valuer's written analysis report to the other party. - 4.13 Valuation reports must comply with the International Valuation Standards 2017, or explain where they are at variance with those standards.